mootools/mootools-core/Docs/Plugins/Slider.md

 #### Options:

+1. snap   - (*boolean*: defaults to false) True if you want the knob to snap to the nearest value.
+2. offset - (*number*: defaults to 0) Relative offset for knob position at start.
+3. range  - (*mixed*: defaults to false) Array of numbers or false.
+The minimum and maximum limits values the slider will use.
+4. wheel  - (*boolean*: defaults to false) True if you want the ability to move the knob by mousewheeling.
-1. steps  - (*number*: defaults to 100) The number of steps the Slider should move/tick.
+5. steps  - (*number*: defaults to 100) The number of steps the Slider should move/tick.
-2. mode   - (*string*: defaults to horizontal) The type of Slider can be either 'horizontal' or 'vertical' in movement.
+6. mode   - (*string*: defaults to horizontal) The type of Slider can be either 'horizontal' or 'vertical' in movement.

-3. **offset** - (*number*: defaults to: 0) Relative offset for knob position at start.
+### Notes:

+- Range option allows an array of numbers.
+Numbers can be negative and positive.